freakout42/formax/README.md

 ===========

-**formax** is implemented in pure C++ without calls to the OS.
+**formax** is implemented in pure C++ without calls to the OS (except malloc/free).
 Interface to the user is solely done with curses-lib.
 Interface to the database is solely through ODBC.
 Both libraries are not used directly but wrapped by the Screen and Record classes.
 Record is a simple ORM inspired by rails ActiceRecord.
 The form-database is a sqlite-database.
 The form generator builds a SQL script that creates the default form database.

 Everything is compiled with -Wall -Werror and memchecked with valgrind.
 Only int and char types are used and where